University Funding

 Interdisciplinary research networks

-This funding line supports the development of interdisciplinary university networks with the aim of creating new research content and structures.
-The call for proposals is aimed at consortia of at least four members of the professorship or teaching and research associates from at least two faculties or departments.
-Networks can be thematically or methodically oriented.
+This funding line supports the establishment of interdisciplinary research networks with the aim of creating new research content and structures.
+The call for proposals is aimed at consortia of at least four members of the professorial staff, staff in the category “Teaching and Research Officers” (Lehr- und Forschungsbeauftragte) and/or postdoctoral researchers from at least two faculties or departments.
+Networks can be thematically or methodologically oriented.

-In this first call for proposals, a contribution of up to CHF 10,000 can be requested as start-up funding for a more in-depth conceptual development of the network (salaries, workshops, retreats).
-Funded networks can apply for further funding in a subsequent call for proposals.
+In this call for proposals, a contribution of up to CHF 10,000 can be applied for as start-up funding for in-depth conceptual development of the network (salaries, workshops, retreats).
+Funded networks can apply for further funding after a successful development phase.

 Application form